 \section{Introduction}

 Einstein's theory of General Relativity predicts that massive objects alter the geometry of surrounding space-time and consequently affect the path of light-rays passing close to them, in an effect known as gravitational lensing.
 On large scales, the subtle lensing of light-rays from background source galaxies by foreground lens masses is only detectable by correlating the shapes of many galaxies, as their intrinsic ellipticity is much larger than any observed change (shear) induced by large-scale lensing.
-This effect, referred to as \textit{weak gravitational lensing}, has proven to be an important scientific tool for probing the matter distribution of the universe, which in turn has allowed us to develop our understanding of dark matter and dark energy (see, for example,~\cite{Hu2002,Baldauf2010,Weinberg2013,Abbott2018}).
+This effect, referred to as \textit{weak gravitational lensing}, has proven to be an important scientific tool for probing the matter distribution of the Universe, which in turn has allowed us to develop our understanding of dark matter and dark energy (e.g.~\citealp{Hu2002,Baldauf2010,Weinberg2013,Abbott2018}).

 Weak lensing measurements typically consider auto-correlations between the shapes of source galaxies (\textit{cosmic shear}; CS), or cross-correlate the shapes of source galaxies with the positions of foreground lens galaxies (\textit{galaxy-galaxy lensing}; GGL) (for a review on the theory of weak lensing, see~\cite{Bartelmann_2001}).
-However, both cosmic shear and galaxy-galaxy lensing are susceptible to contamination by correlations resulting from local effects, known as \textit{intrinsic alignments} (IA).
+However, both cosmic shear and galaxy-galaxy lensing are susceptible to contamination by correlations known as \textit{intrinsic alignments} (IA), resulting from tidal physics as well as galaxy formation and evolution effects.
 The origin of IA at different scales and for different galaxy types is an active area of research, but is generally understood to include tidal effects, as well as possible contributions from galaxy evolution history and environment \citep{Croft2000,Heavens2000,Troxel_2015}.
 In GGL, which will be the focus of this work, correlations due to IA exist between lens and source galaxies before the weak lensing effect imprints on our observations.
 Consequently, if IA is not properly accounted for, it can result in biased lensing estimates and thus biased constraints on cosmological models.